 Each model generally includes core elements like:

-• the sender, who initiates the message
+- The sender, who initiates the message

-• the receiver, who interprets it; the message itself
+- The receiver, who interprets the message

 Another crucial aspect is noise—anything that distorts or interferes with the communication process, from literal background noise to emotional or psychological barriers.